nestorSag/mlops-lite/README.md

 5. As long as you have the necessary AWS permissions, you can provision the MLFlow server at this point running `make mlflow-server`.

-6. Review the default permissions and configuration at `./terraform/defaults.tf` before training or deploying any model.
+6. Review the default permissions and configuration at `./terraform/defaults.tf` before launching any training or deployment jobs.

 6. If you need to access the UI, [set up the server's VPN locally](https://github.com/nestorSag/terraform-aws-mlflow-server).